wp-plugins/hostel/readme.txt

 - Added "max_days" attribute for the [wphostel-list] shortcode
 - Your custom date format will now be used accross the date selector fields
 - The datepicker can now be localized and styled using the configuration fields on the options page
+- Optionally send notification emails when marking booking as paid from admin

 = Version 0.8 =
 - Reworked all forms to work only with Ajax.
 This will let you use multiple